mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

    * the idea of the heidegger as a being subsuming everything.  the being of beings.
    * The environment: The real problem of Levinas scholars is that of the environment and so the defense of humanism has to be the articulate-able with the ecological consciousness.
    * This theme has been explored by many others thinkers of Levinas
+   * Element as le face
      >    "Il se déploie dans sa propre dimension la profondeur, inconvertible en largeur et en longueur où s'étend la face de l'élément."

      >    Or rather it has but a side: the surface of the sea and of the field, the edge of the wind; the medium upon which this side** takes form is not composed of things.

 2. In contrast to the visage, Levinas uses the French word face to describe the façade or surface of the elemental, the formless depth of materiality.
 3. Lingis, however, translates the face as side, explaining